cojenco/python-storage/README.rst

 Tracing With OpenTelemetry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This library uses `OpenTelemetry`_ to generate tracing data from API calls to Google Cloud Storage.
+This library uses `OpenTelemetry`_ to generate traces on calls to Google Cloud Storage.
-For information on the benefits and utility of tracing, see the `Cloud Trace Overview <https://cloud.google.com/trace/docs/overview>`_.
+For information on the benefits and utility of tracing, read the `Cloud Trace Overview <https://cloud.google.com/trace/docs/overview>`_.

 To enable OpenTelemetry tracing in the Cloud Storage client, first install OpenTelemetry: